Choose to Reuse Campaign

 Why replace single-use cups?

-Single-use cups are not recyclable
+1. Single-use cups are not readily recyclable

-Single-use cups are not compostable
+1. Single-use cups are not usually compostable

 Isn’t using a dine-in cup better than using your own reusable cup?

-However, a single-use dine-in cup is much worse than using a reusable cup for all the reasons described above.
+However, a single-use cup dine-in cup is much worse than using a reusable cup for all the reasons described above.

 I don’t have a reusable cup.
 Where can I buy one?

-Reusable cups can be bought online, some cafes, kitchenware stores and major retail chains.
+Reusable cups can be bought online, some cafés, kitchenware stores and major retail chains.
 Reusable cups can be made from a variety of materials, including plastic, glass, pottery or stainless steel.